MrunalDodhiwala/ChurnAnalysis/README.md

 | Conclusions	| Interpret results against evaluation metrics, conclude business insights and present findings |

 ### Model Evaluation
+Currently, only 1 model was tested i.e. Logistic Regression.
+The other models will be tested later.
+The model was run on the original dataset that was imbalanced, and after balancing the training dataset.
+The balancing technique used was oversampling with SMOTE.
+Dataset is split into train/test set in the ratio of 70:30, and then 10-fold cross validation is done.
+The average scores of 10-fold cross-validation before and after SMOTE are tabulated below:

 ### Conclusions